-\paragraph{Equilibria in Finite Games. } Most algorithmic approaches for computing Nash equilibria deal with finite games represented in normal form, \ie, through payoff matrices describing the outcome under any combination of the players' strategies.
-Besides duality for 2-player zero-sum games \citep{vonneumann_zur_1928}, the first algorithm for computing equilibria in $2$-player normal-form games is the Lemke-Howson \citep{lemke_equilibrium_1964}.
-Although \citet{wilson_computing_1971} and \citet{rosenmuller_generalization_1971} extended the Lemke-Howson to $n$-player normal-form games, their methods often require the solution of a series of nonlinear systems.
-More recently, \citet{Sandholm1999} and \citet{porter_simple_2008} proposed two algorithms for 2-player normal-form games exploiting the idea of support enumeration, \ie, the idea of computing an equilibrium by guessing the strategies played with strictly positive probability in an equilibrium. \citet{porter_simple_2008} solve a system of inequalities (nonlinear for more than $2$ players) to determine whether a given support (\ie, a subset of pure strategies for each player) leads to an equilibrium. \citet{Sandholm1999} avoid an (explicit) support enumeration by modeling the same idea via a \gls{MIP} problem.
-In contrast to the above literature, we focus on a broader class of games (containing 2-player normal-form games), where the number of pure strategies can be exponential, perhaps uncountable, in the input size of the game.
-Therefore, the above approaches are impractical, as an explicit enumeration of pure strategies would be inefficient.
+\paragraph{Finite Games. } Most algorithmic approaches for computing Nash equilibria deal with finite games represented in normal form, \ie, through payoff matrices describing the outcome under any combination of the players' strategies.
+Besides duality for 2-player zero-sum games \citep{vonneumann_zur_1928}, the first algorithm for computing equilibria in $2$-player normal-form games is the Lemke-Howson algorithm \citep{lemke_equilibrium_1964}.
+Although \citet{wilson_computing_1971} and \citet{rosenmuller_generalization_1971} extended the Lemke-Howson algorithm to $n$-player normal-form games, their methods often require the solution of a series of nonlinear systems.
+More recently, \citet{Sandholm1999} and \citet{porter_simple_2008} proposed two algorithms for 2-player normal-form games exploiting the idea of support enumeration, \ie, the idea of computing an equilibrium by guessing the strategies played with strictly-positive probabilities in an equilibrium. \citet{porter_simple_2008} solve a system of inequalities (nonlinear for more than $2$ players) to determine if a given support (\ie, a subset of pure strategies for each player) leads to an equilibrium. \citet{Sandholm1999} avoid explicit support enumeration by modeling the same idea via a \gls{MIP} problem.
+In contrast to the above works, we focus on a broader class of games (containing 2-player normal-form games) where the number of pure strategies can be exponential, perhaps uncountable, in the input size of the game.